 In this tutorial, we will show you how to install Visual Studio Code on CentOS 7.
-For those of you who didn’t know, Visual Studio Code provides developers with a new choice of developer tool that combines the simplicity and streamlined experience of a code editor with the best of what developers need for their core code-edit-debug cycle.
-Visual Studio Code available free for Windows, Linux, and Mac OS.
+For those of you who didn’t know, Visual Studio Code provides developers with a new choice of developer tool that combines the simplicity and streamlined experience of a code editor with the best of what developers need for their core code-edit debug cycle.
+Visual Studio Code is available free for Windows, Linux, and Mac OS.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
-I will show you through the step-by-step installation of Visual Studio Code on a CentOS 7.
+I will show you the step-by-step installation of Visual Studio Code on a CentOS 7.

 Install Visual Studio Code on CentOS 7